nshkrdotcom/jido/guides/getting-started-agents.md

 4. Control how results flow between Actions in the sequence

 The actual execution happens through a Runner, which orchestrates how the transformations occur and how results flow between steps.

-This structured approach to data transformation makes Agents particularly good at:
-- Maintaining complex state that changes in well-defined ways
-- Orchestrating multi-step data processing workflows
-- Ensuring data consistency through schema validation
-- Making state changes traceable and predictable

-As we continue through this guide, we'll see how these concepts come together in practical examples.
-Remember: an Agent is just a smart data structure that knows how to transform itself in controlled ways through Actions.

 ## Creating Your First Agent